Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 We started the section by presenting a queueing model of our LRU caching system (Section~\ref{ss:closed-loop-lru}).
 We were able to derive an {\em upper bound} on throughput in our model as a function of the hit ratio (Section~\ref{ss:analysis}).
-Our analysis elucidated that when the hit ratio gets high, the delink operation becomes the bottleneck in the queueing network, resulting in longer delays and lower throughout.
-We next simulated the queueing network (Section~\ref{ss:simulation}), which allowed us to determine the exact throughput as a function of hit ratio.
-Finally, in Section~\ref{ss:implementation}, we implemented our LRU caching system and showed that the results are always within 5\% of the simulation.
+Our analysis elucidated that when the hit ratio gets high, the queueing bottleneck shifts from the head update operation to the delink operation.
+Increasing the hit ratio beyond $p^*_{hit}$ puts extra demand on the delink operation, resulting in longer delays and lower throughout.
+We next simulated the queueing network (Section~\ref{ss:simulation}), determining the exact throughput as a function of hit ratio.
+Finally, in Section~\ref{ss:implementation}, we implemented our LRU caching system, yielding results within 5\% of the simulation.

 There are two takeaways.
 First, because the implementation matches the simulation, we conclude that our queueing model is an excellent representation of the real system, at least with respect to understanding system throughput as a function of hit ratio.
-Second, we see that a very simple queueing analysis enables us to easily predict the point at which increasing the hit ratio starts to hurt the throughput.
-This foreshadows a {\em theme of this paper} -- queueing analysis alone suffices to predict the behavior of throughput as a function of hit ratio for many eviction policies.
+Second, we see that a simple queueing analysis enables us to easily predict $p^*_{hit}$.
+This foreshadows a {\em theme of this paper} -- queueing analysis alone suffices to predict the effect of hit ratio on throughput for many policies.